 Senegal's Good Friday Dish Is A Treat For Both Christians And Muslims

-Marie-Victoir Sow Carvalho prepares ngalakh , a traditional Easter treat for friends and family of all faiths.
-Ofeibea Quist-Arcton/NPR hide caption Marie-Victoire Sow Carvalho is busy in the annex to her kitchen in Dakar, dishing out giant ladles full of a traditional Senegalese Easter treat.
+Marie-Victoire Sow Carvalho is busy in the annex to her kitchen in Dakar, dishing out giant ladles full of a traditional Senegalese Easter treat.
+It's called ngalakh - a delectable mix of millet, groundnut paste, bouye , sugar, vanilla essence and orange blossom.

 Discussions